 Open 8.30am – 3.30pm with entrance costing 500B.
 Audio tours are also available for 100B.
 You can take the Silom BTR line to Saphan Taksin Station, exit no.2 and jump on the Chao Phraya Express Boat to the Ta Chang Pier.

-If you are only in Bangkok for a day or so, head to the Grand Palace.
+If you are only in Bangkok for a day or so, visit the Grand Palace.
 Home to the Emerald Buddha and gorgeously detailed architecture, the palace is a must-see for everyone.
 Head to the Palace early and on a weekday to avoid busy crowds – most tourist groups get there around 10 am.

 Remember to follow the strict dress code – cover your legs and wear tops with sleeves – no tank tops or camis.
 Those wearing flip flops must wear socks as well, bare feet aren’t allowed in the temple of the Emerald Buddha.
 Also, be aware that photographs should not be taken of the Emerald Buddha but photography is permitted in the rest of the palace.